kokkos/kokkos-core-wiki/Kokkos-Fortran-Interoperability.md

 ## Operations on multi-dimensional fortran allocated arrays using Kokkos

-This example demonstrates usage of the `Fortran Language Compatibility Layer (FLCL)` in the context of performing a simple DAXPY (double precision A * X + Y) using Kokkos from a simple fortran program.
-Such a use case occurs when using Kokkos for for performance portability within a Fortran application.
+This example demonstrates usage of the `Fortran Language Compatibility Layer (FLCL)` in the context of performing a DAXPY (double precision A * X + Y) using Kokkos from a simple fortran program.
+Such a use case occurs when using Kokkos for performance portability within a Fortran application.

 ## Program structure
 This example uses the Kokkos fortran interop utilities in [FLCL](https://github.com/kokkos/kokkos-fortran-interop).